miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 > architecture and the overarching vision for the project once Claude really
 > "got it".
 Scroll to the bottom if you want implementation details.

-To fully align with the Model Context Protocol and maintain consistency with Pipulate's local-first philosophy:
+**Claude 3.7 Sonnet**: Claude 3.7 Sonnet: Claude 3.7 Sonnet: Claude 3.7 Sonnet: Claude 3.7 Sonnet: Claude 3.7 Sonnet: Claude 3.7 Sonnet: Claude 3.7 Sonnet: Claude 3.7 Sonnet: To fully align with the Model Context Protocol and maintain consistency with Pipulate's local-first philosophy:

 ### Architecture Refinements